Hip and Knee pain diagnosis and treatment

 The medial collateral ligament is one of the most commonly injured ligaments of the knee.
 The treatment of medial-sided knee injuries has evolved from surgical treatments to mostly non-operative management with an appropriate functional rehabilitation program.
 Active range of motion is initiated early to prevent stiffness with concomitant strengthening exercises.

 Patellar instability describes patellar dislocation, patellar subluxation, and general symptomatic patellar instability.
-It accounts for 11% of the musculoskeletal symptoms and there is a higher incidence in females.
+This refers to stability problems with the kneecap.
+They account for 11% of musculoskeletal pain symptoms and there is a higher incidence in females.
 Patellar instability can often be treated successfully without an operation.
 Ideal rehabilitation requires the avoidance of pain during exercise.

 The anterior cruciate ligament of the knee controls the movement of the lower leg bone (tibia) relative to the thigh bone (femur) and guides knee extension.
-The goal of the treatment of ACL ruptures is to obtain the best functional level for the patient without risking new injuries or degenerative changes in the knee.
+The treatment goal of ACL ruptures is to obtain the best functional level for the patient without risking new injuries or degenerative changes in the knee.

 Treatment of Hip and Knee disorders

 The DAVID instructor measures the hip and knee using our proprietary medical equipment with strength, mobility, and strength-balance testing functionality.
 The results are compared against the normative values of a healthy hip and knee considering the height, weight, age, and sex of the patient.
-Based on this information we will develop an individualized treatment plan to exercise.
+Based on this information we will develop an individualized treatment plan for exercise therapy.
 We have consistently been able to deliver great clinical outcomes with significantly increased mobility, endurance, and strength levels to help improve your daily life.